-This is an explanation of addiction craving.
-This is an explanation founded on the teaching and the book of Alcoholics Anonymous written about 70 years ago.
-I find it interesting that despite some antiquated language, science has proven the concept sound all these years later.
+This is an explanation of addiction cravings founded on the teaching and the book of Alcoholics Anonymous written in 1939.
+Despite some antiquated language, science has proven the concept sound all these years later.

-The Big Book on page xxiv (The Doctor’s Opinion) says that an alcoholic has an “allergy to alcohol”.
-An allergy is an abnormal reaction to any food, liquid or substance.
+The Big Book on page xxiv (The Doctor’s Opinion) says that an alcoholic has an “allergy to alcohol.”
+An allergy is an abnormal reaction to any food, liquid, or substance.
 If nine out of ten people have one reaction and one out of ten people have a different reaction, then the reaction of the one out of ten is abnormal.

 The following is an explanation of what happens when alcoholics put alcohol into their bodies, and how it is a completely different experience compared to non-alcoholics.
-No wonder why non-alcoholics can’t relate, and make statements like, “Can’t you just stop after one or two drinks?”
-It shows why alcoholics can use their willpower against everything EXCEPT alcohol.
+No wonder why non-alcoholics can’t relate and make statements like, “Can’t you just stop after one or two drinks?”
+It shows why alcoholics can use their willpower against everything except alcohol.

 Now as alcohol enters the body, it breaks down into various components, one of which is acetate.
 We know now that acetate triggers a craving for more acetate.
 In a normal drinker, the acetate moves through the system quickly and exits.
 But that doesn’t happen in an alcoholic.
 In alcoholics, the acetate of the first drink is barely processed out, so by staying in their body, it triggers a craving for more acetate.
 The alcoholic then has a second drink, now adding to most of the acetate of the first drink, and that makes them want a drink twice as much as the normal drinker.
 So they have another.
 Then, having almost three times the craving as a normal drinker, they have another.

 You can see from that point how alcoholics have no control over how much they drink.
 The craving cycle has begun and they have no choice but to keep drinking.
-Once the acetate accumulates in their body, and that begins to happen with only ONE drink, they will crave another.
-And how many times does an alcoholic think it would be nice to have JUST ONE drink to relax, but has many more?
+Once the acetate accumulates in their body, and that begins to happen with only one drink, they will crave another.
+And how many times does an alcoholic think it would be nice to have just one drink to relax, but has many more?
 Now you see why.
-AND THIS CAN NEVER CHANGE!
+And this can never change.

-On top of THAT (like so far it’s not bad enough), alcohol is a poison because it destroys human tissue.
+On top of that (like so far it’s not bad enough), alcohol is a poison because it destroys human tissue.
 The two organs that alcohol damages the most are the liver and the pancreas.
 So the more the alcoholic drinks as time passes (or doesn’t drink, because the liver and pancreas also deteriorate naturally as we age), the less their body is able to processes the acetate.
-THAT is why alcoholism is a progressive, fatal illness.
+That is why alcoholism is a progressive, fatal illness.